Compile Keras Models Over a Grid of Hyperparameters

 Compile and Validate Keras Model Architectures

-The function iterates through each row of the provided grid
+The function iterates through each row of the provided grid.
+For each

 hyperparameter combination, it attempts to build and compile the Keras model

-.
-The process is wrapped in a try-catch
+defined by the spec.
+The process is wrapped in a try-catch block to

 gracefully handle and report any errors that occur during model instantiation